terranigmark/learning-selenium-testing-tools-with-python-rewritten/README.md

 # learning-selenium-testing-tools-with-python-rewritten
-Rewritten in Python 3.x used in the book Learning Selenium Testing Tools With Python by Unmesh Gundecha
+Rewritten in Python 3.x scripts used in the book Learning Selenium Testing Tools With Python by Unmesh Gundecha